Legislation and Policies

 Waste Transfer Notes

 A Waste Transfer Note (or WTN) is issued whenever rubbish changes hands to show proof that your business has done its bit by giving it to someone who is allowed to take the rubbish and won’t dump it in a lay-by somewhere.
 A WTN can be issued to cover a particular collection, for example for an ad-hoc collection during a floor clear-out or refurbishment .
 This WTN will cover one particular collection.
 For regular rubbish collections, such as for the bags/bins your business places out every day, the WTN is issued once a year as a so-called 'season ticket' and will then cover multiple collections in that year.
+Only registered customers can download their WTN when ordering online or have one sent when ordering over the phone.
+We do not send black WTNs to unregistered businesses.
 You complete, sign and return the WTN to us to ensure you are covered.
 Its important that you keep a signed copy of the WTN for two years as proof that your rubbish ends up where it needs to end up.
-If you need a spare copy of your WTN now then this can be obtained by contacting us on 020 7641 6180.
+If you need a spare copy of your WTN right now then this can be obtained by contacting us on 020 7641 6180.

 Important information contained on the WTN includes:

-- A description of the type of rubbish collected, how it is contained (e.g. in bags or bins) and when it is collected
+- A description of the type of rubbish collected, how it is contained (e.g. in bags or bins) and how often it is collected

 - Confirmation of Westminster's license to legally collect rubbish and details of where it is taken to